amruthas15/Bookmark/README.md

 - [ ] Option to post review/list privately with only personal access
 - [ ] After creating a new review or list, a user should be able to view it in the feed immediately without refetching the timeline from the network.
 - [X] User can switch between popular page (if created), main feed, and personal profile view through a tab bar
-- [X] User can view 10 popular books and 10 popular lists from popular content page
+- [X] User can view 10 popular books from popular content page
 - [ ] Link to amazon page to buy book
 - [ ] User can comment on review with proper formatting on comment (profile picture and username
     - [ ] User can delete comment.